I-Akira-X/I-Akira-X/README.md

 <h1>About me :woman:</h1>
 <p>I am Pooja Agarwal, a 3rd year BTech student at Kalinga Institute of Industrial Technology.
 I am an enthusiast android app developer and a self-taught digital artist.
 I also do traditional art, make AR filters for Facebook and Instagram, design websites, and make comics.
 I love to learn, explore, and create new things everyday.

-- 🔭 I’m currently working on my personal portfolio
+- 🔭 I’m currently working on improving my skillset
-- 🌱 I’m currently learning full-stack website development
+- 🌱 I’m currently learning to make AR filters
 - 💬 Talk to me about anything
 - 😄 Pronouns: she/her
 </p>